Kento-Okuyama/Regime_Switching/README.md

 Next problem: calibration of stopping criterion

-- autoregressive parameters B and Lmd should be clipped (at line 72, 73, 76, 77)?
+- autoregressive parameters B and Lmd should be clipped (at line 72, 73, 76, 77)? -> check stationarity propertires of VAR -> eigenvalues lie within unit circle? ...  the absolute value of each eigenvalue should be less than one
-- Line 210-226 could be speeded up using vector-indexing notations?

 ## important files